-The Center for World Languages & Cultures offices are now located in Anderson Academic Commons, Room 336.
-Tutoring is offered fall, winter and spring quarters on the main floor of the Anderson Academic Commons.
+The Center for World Languages & Cultures offices are located in Anderson Academic Commons, Room 336.
+Tutoring is offered fall, winter and spring quarters in the Language Center on the main floor of the Anderson Academic Commons.

 Read about the move and the CWLC's services: Center for World Languages and Cultures Joins AAC